High court sides with ex-athletes in NCAA compensation case

-WASHINGTON — In a ruling that could help push changes in college athletics, the Supreme Court has unanimously ruled the NCAA can’t enforce certain rules limiting the education-related benefits that colleges can offer to athletes — things like computers and graduate scholarships.
+WASHINGTON (AP) — The Supreme Court has decided unanimously that the NCAA cannot enforce rules limiting education-related benefits that colleges offer to student-athletes — things like computers and paid internships.

-The high court ruled Monday that NCAA limits on the education-related benefits that colleges can offer athletes who play Division I basketball and football can’t be enforced.
+Monday's ruling will help determine whether schools decide to offer athletes tens of thousands of dollars in those benefits for things including tutoring, study abroad programs, and graduate scholarships.

 Under current NCAA rules, students cannot be paid, and the scholarship money colleges can offer is capped at the cost of attending the school.